If your vet has diagnosed your dog with Cushing’s disease (or suspects it) … this post is essential reading!

 You can get these herbal combinations from a variety of Chinese herb companies.

-I wanted you to know the facts and understand how the testing procedure for Cushing’s disease works.
+Knowing the facts and understanding how the testing procedure for Cushing’s disease works is important.
 This info will help save you unnecessary expenses and worry.

 Both pickles and Cushing’s disease can make you thirsty … but there’s no need to be in a pickle with Cushing’s.